 Prestatyn’s economy is characterised by many small businesses and strong business networks.
 Major employment sectors are in the Public sector (2538), Wholesale and retail trade (1202), Construction (610), Accommodation and Food (591) and Manufacturing (587).
 Tourism has a strategic significance to the local economy bringing revenue to the area through retail trade, accommodation and food spend.
-There are a number of long standing tourism assets such as the beaches, golf, walking and cycling opportunities, accommodation offer and holiday parks at Presthaven sands and Pontyns.
+There are a number of long standing tourism assets such as the beaches, golf, walking and cycling opportunities, accommodation offer and holiday parks at Presthaven Sands and Pontins.
 Leisure and tourism facilities have also enjoyed substantial investment in recent years with major redevelopment of the SCALA, NOVA and North Wales Bowls Centre all benefiting.

 When estimates of income and deprivation are considered we see that Prestatyn is a mixed community with some areas (Prestatyn East and Prestatyn Central 1) having higher median household incomes than Denbighshire, and others (notably Prestatyn Central 2) having lower.
 Like the county as a whole, incomes reduced during the financial crisis of 2008 onwards and have yet to return to pre-crisis levels.
 Unemployment in Prestatyn is low compared to other parts of the UK.

 Education and skills are a crucial enabler of prosperity.
 The Prestatyn & Meliden Area has 4 English medium primary schools: Bodnant Community Primary, Ysgol Penmorfa, Ysgol Clawdd Offa and Ysgol Melyd; and a Welsh medium primary school Ysgol Y Llys.
 The area is also home to an English medium secondary school Prestatyn High.
-In common with other Denbighshire secondary schools, Prestatyn high school has seen significant improvement in recent years but there is now concern that the pace of improvement is not keeping up with that of other areas.
+In common with other Denbighshire secondary schools, Prestatyn High School has seen significant improvement in recent years but there is now concern that the pace of improvement is not keeping up with that of other areas.
 It now performs relatively poorly in terms of the percentage of pupils achieving the core subject indicator at both Key Stage 4 and Key Stage 3.

 Skills are more difficult to measure skills in the working age population, but we can see from the 2011 census that Prestatyn had a smaller proportion of the work force with higher qualifications (NVQ level 4 and above) and a larger proportion of people with no qualification when compared to England.
-Participants in the community conversation suggested that a diverse range of education opportunities should be developed are to meet a growing need for a hands on, practical skilled workforce.
+Participants in the community conversation suggested that a diverse range of education opportunities should be developed to meet a growing need for a hands on, practical skilled workforce.
 There was also an expectation of growth in the creative industries.

 Prestatyn also hosts major off-shore wind turbines producing renewable energy, contributing to the battle against carbon emissions and climate change.
 Increasing climate variability and extreme weather events bring with them an increased risk of flooding incidents to all coastal towns including Prestatyn.

 19% of Denbighshire’s population reside in the Prestatyn area.
 A similar (20%) proportion of the county’s social service clients reside in the Prestatyn area.
-This includes 24% of the counties adult carer clients, 22% of the counties leaning disability clients and 20% of the counties PDSI/Frailty clients.
+This includes 24% of the counties adult carer clients, 22% of the counties learning disability clients and 20% of the counties PDSI/Frailty clients.

 Prestatyn has a high proportion of older people which is expected to rise.
 Accompanying this is an expected increase in age related illnesses such as dementia and an increase in people requiring assistance with personal care, mobility and everyday tasks.